CIRCL/Circlean/README.md

 If you'd like to contribute to the project or build the image yourself, see [contributing](CONTRIBUTING.md) and the [setup readme](README_setup.md).
+This is a work in progress - contributions are welcome.

 Why/What
 ========

-This project aims to be useful when you get/find a USB key that you can't trust, and you want to have a look at its contents without taking the risk of plugging it into your main computer directly.
+This project aims to be useful when you get/find a USB key that you can't trust, and you want to look at its contents without taking the risk of plugging it into your computer directly.

-This is a work in progress - contributions are welcome:
+CIRCLean is currently tested to work with USB keys that have FAT32, NTFS, or ext2/3/4 filesystems.
+Currently, exFAT is not supported due to lack of support for this format in pmount.
+The vast majority of USB keys will be FAT32 or NTFS.

-The content of the first key will be copied or/and converted to the second key following these rules (based on the mime type, as determined by libmagic):
+The content of the untrusted key will be copied or/and converted to the second (blank) key following these rules (based on the mime type as determined bylibmagic):
 - Direct copy of:
   - Plain text files (mime type: text/*)
   - Audio files (mime type: audio/*)